classic-terra/documents/proposals/v11_1-proposal.md

 This release introduces:
 - Implmentation for fork modules removal: https://station.terraclassic.community/proposal/columbus-5/12142
 - Patch for wasmvm and cometbft security fixes: https://github.com/classic-terra/core/pull/549
-- Fix multisend handling for the simplify tax: https://github.com/classic-terra/core/pull/544
+- Fix multisend handling for the simplified tax: https://github.com/classic-terra/core/pull/544

 The upgrade should cause no changes to the chain's state, interface, or functionality.
-The details of the unform removal can be found here: https://github.com/orbitorg/core/issues
+The details of the unfork removal can be found here: https://github.com/orgs/orbitorg/projects/2/views/1

 ### Proposal